meugenom/spa-mvc-router/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 This application was written on plain JavaScript ES6.
-We use simple router and mvc pattern, bootstrap css.
+We use simple router, MVC pattern, bootstrap css.

 For example component PostShow has 3 files in "/src/components/postShow/"
 - index.js - our **Controller**